hungptit/ioutils/benchmark.md

 **Analysis**

-* Both GNU find and fast-find use the similar amound of memory, however, fd uses 7x more memory than both GNU find and fast-find.
+* Both GNU find and fast-find use the similar amount of memory, however, fd uses 7x more memory than both GNU find and fast-find.
 * fast-find is 3x faster than GNU find and 10% faster than fd in our manual tests.
 * fast-find uses less system resources than GNU find i.e 3x.
 * fd use 6x more system resource than that of fast-find.

 ### Search for all files ###